JE-Random-Tech/ProJEcts/Nextcloud_Docker_Setup/Readme.md

 <!-- TODO-->

 ## Summary
- * existing data is mounted after creating USER to '/var/www/html/data/USER/files'
+ * existing data is mounted after creating USER to `/var/www/html/data/USER/files`
- * data is accessed using NFS and the option 'ALL_SQUASH' to avoid permission issues
+ * data is accessed using NFS and the option `ALL_SQUASH` to avoid permission issues
  * dyndns and port forwarding is used to nullify port issues